Adhyayanpradhan/computer_vision/README.md

 ## Getting Started

-Please follow the detailed instruction to run this project on your local.
+Please follow the detailed instruction to run these projects in different branches on your local.

 ### Process